 Specialist leaders of education (SLEs) are outstanding middle and senior leaders with a particular area of expertise and the skills to develop the leadership capacity of colleagues in similar positions across the sector.
 SLEs are appointed through Teaching Schools on behalf of the Department of Education.

-Early Years System support has designed as a training resource to provoke and support reflective dialogue and collaboration between early years Specilaist Leaders of Education (SLEs) and settings leaders, around teaching and learning for nursery children, with the primary aim to enable leaders to improve the quality of their provision, gaining successful good and outstanding Ofsted inspections through their strong and confident self-evaluation and development planning.
+Early Years System support was designed as a training resource to provoke and support reflective dialogue and collaboration between early years Specialist Leaders of Education (SLEs) and settings leaders.
+The support is around teaching and learning for nursery children, with the primary aim to enable leaders to improve the quality of their provision.
+It aims to help them gain successful good and outstanding Ofsted inspections, through their strong and confident self-evaluation and development planning.

 This reflective toolkit is designed to support a constructive, professionally collaborative process between the SLE and the setting (EYFS) leader, using this toolkit as a training tool during a 3-hour dialogue and learning walk in the provision.

 Our purpose is that all who take part collaboratively will find the process empowering and crucial in their ongoing CPD and quality journey.
 The supportive dialogue will enable self-reflection, challenge and pedagogy to enable greater achievement for EYFS children in all settings.

 Feedback from those settings, who have already had a visit, has been overwhelmingly positive.
 Settings have reported that the visit was very supportive and gave them the time and space to consider their pedagogy.
 This is more important than ever with the changes to the Inspection Framework.